frcode/python-ibmdb-wiki/APIs.md

 **Description**

-Checks if the specified connection resource is active.
+Checks if the specified IBM_DBConnection is active.

 **Parameters**
-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection

 **Return Values**
 * `True` - the resource is active